 Something To Keep In Mind: Plastic buckets from the hardware store contain BFA, a substance that is generally not good for humans.
 I doubt much BFA would get into the honey in this process because the honey isn’t stored in the plastic.
 It mostly just passes through the plastic funnels and sits in the plastic bucket for less than a day.
 But still, stainless steel or food-grade plastic buckets are preferable.
 Honey meant for public consumption should not come in contact with non-food-grade plastic.

 I recently crushed and strained about 6 litres of liquid honey (about 1.6 US gallons) from a medium honey super.
 I followed what some called the 3-bucket method (a method I stole from the Backwards Beekeepers), which I’ve demonstrated before, except I didn’t do it properly the first time.
 This time I did it right and it worked perfectly.
 The process is explained with labelled photos below.
 Basically you pour the crushed comb honey into a bucket with holes it, which drains into a bucket with a paint strainer on it.
 Then you bottle your honey.

 Honey with crushed comb dripping from top bucket (bucket #1) into a bucket with holes (bucket #2), then straining into a bottom bucket (bucket#3).
 (Oct.
 07, 2014.)

-Here’s a narrated video of us harvesting the last five foundationless frames from our hives this year.
-We cut out 28 small squares of honey comb from a little over 1 and a half frames.
-We crushed and strained the rest of it and bottled it the next day.
+Here’s a narrated video of me harvesting five foundationless frames of honey.
+I cut out 28 small squares of honey comb from a little over 1 and a half frames.
+I crushed and strained the rest of it and bottled it the next day.

-We meant to strain the crushed comb using the 3-bucket system that requires a paint strainer, but we put the paint strainer on the wrong bucket (the paint strainer goes on the bottom bucket), so we had to improvise a bit.
-That mistake cost us some honey, but it wasn’t too drastic.
+I meant to strain the crushed comb using the 3-bucket system that requires a paint strainer, but I put the paint strainer on the wrong bucket (the paint strainer goes on the bottom bucket), so I had to improvise a bit.
+That mistake cost me some honey, but it wasn’t too drastic.
 Continue reading →